AtharvaTasare/Beginner_Solidity/README.md

 ## Help

-I know little bit about this technology but in this platform i got a best opportunity to do it .
+I know little bit about this technology but in this platform I got a best opportunity to do it .
 The PATHWAYS are properly designed .

 ## Authors
 ATHARVA TASARE